- Applicants must obtain a bachelor's degree before the first day of class in May.

 - Medical Terminology - one course

-** The following course can also be used to fulfill the upper level physiology requirements: exercise physiology, human physiology (BIO 3200), comparative physiology (BIO 4120), genetics, cell biology, endocrinology, pathophysiology, immunology, neurophysiology, and histology.
+** Examples of courses that can be used to fulfill upper level science requirements: exercise physiology, human physiology (BIO 3200), comparative physiology (BIO 4120), genetics, cell biology, endocrinology, pathophysiology, immunology, neurophysiology, and histology.

 Questions about prerequisite course equivalencies?